micartey/Cardinal-Anticheat/README.md

 - It is prohibited to decompile or modify the plugin in any way
 - It is prohibited to claim the plugin as you own
-- It is permitted for the plugin to load code dynamically from external servers
+- It is permitted for the plugin to load code dynamically from external servers at startup

 ## 🔬 Troubleshooting